dsfsi/za-isizulu-siswati-news-2022/README.md

 ### About Dataset

-Our data collection process for both isizulu and Siswati news datasets included scraping the data from internet, from Isolezwe news website [http://www.isolezwe.co.za](http://www.isolezwe.co.za) and public posts from the SABC news LigwalagwalaFM Facebook page [https://www.facebook.com/ligwalagwalafm/](https://www.facebook.com/ligwalagwalafm/) respectively.
+Dataset for both isiZulu news (articles and headlines) and Siswati news headlines.
+Process included scraping the data from internet, from Isolezwe news website http://www.isolezwe.co.za and public posts from the SABC news LigwalagwalaFM Facebook page https://www.facebook.com/ligwalagwalafm/ respectively.

 The obtained datasets are isiZulu news articles, isiZulu news headlines, and Siswati news headlines.